European Parliament (Representation) Act 2003

-The European Parliament (Representation) Act 2003 (c.7) was an Act of the Parliament of the United Kingdom.
+The European Parliament (Representation) Act 2003 (c.
+7) was an act of the Parliament of the United Kingdom.

+Provisions

-The Act made provision for a reduction in the number of Members of the European Parliament who represent the United Kingdom (see Treaty of Nice).
+The act made provision for a reduction in the number of Members of the European Parliament who represent the United Kingdom (see Treaty of Nice).
 Gibraltar was enfranchised by adding it to the South West England constituency after taking the British Government to the European Court of Justice.

 The number of seats each region was allocated is as follows: